Japan Announces Investment in Prosthetic Equipment & Port Development in Cambodia

-The Japanese government approved the grant budget of USD 204,720 to invest in two significant projects to enhance local infrastructure and improve Cambodia’s health services.
-This funding was formalized in a grant agreement signed on February 16, 2025, by His Excellency Ueno Atsushi, Ambassador of Japan to Cambodia, and representatives from the recipient institutions.
+The Japanese government approved a grant budget of USD 204,720 to invest in two significant projects to enhance local infrastructure and improve Cambodia’s health services.
+This funding was formalised in a grant agreement signed on 16 February 2025 by HE Ueno Atsushi, Ambassador of Japan to Cambodia, and representatives from the recipient institutions.

 A portion of the budget, amounting to USD 63,470, will be allocated to establish a new prosthetic equipment factory in Phnom Penh.
 This state-of-the-art facility will replace an older model criticized for its limited functionality and long production times.
 The upgrade aims to streamline the manufacturing process, ultimately providing better access to prosthetic devices for those in need.